peterhinch/micropython-tft-gui/README.md

 ## Class Button

+Drawn using graphics primitives.
 This emulates a pushbutton, with a callback being executed each time the button is pressed.
 Buttons may be any one of three shapes: CIRCLE, RECTANGLE or CLIPPED_RECT.

 Constructor mandatory positional arguments:
  1. ``objsched`` The scheduler instance.